 Mercurius from Codex de Sphaera c.
 1469 CE

 Budha-Meza articulates a narrative of * sports business, products for adolescents, inventions; mentality of innovation, competition, and vigorous pursuit

 Budha-Vrishabha articulates a narrative of * bankers, collectors, herders, cattle, animal genetics business; mentality of historical lineage; protocols for hoarding and accrual of value through logical process of accumulation

 Budha-Mithunaya articulates a narrative of * commercial media messaging, business advertising, sales, marketing, conferences, cinema, publishing; mentality of explanation, instruction, diagram, demonstration

 Budha-Karkata articulates a narrative of * commercial agriculture, fishing, householding, transportation; mentality of safety, parenting, caretaking, protection and defense of a way of life; instruction in nationalism and customary folkways * patriotism

-Budha-Kanya articulates a narrative of * all types of business analysis and mentality of strategy, particularly medical, military, exploitive, and litigious; discourse of logical argumentation
+Budha-Kanya articulates a narrative of * all types of discriminating analysis and mentality of strategy, particularly medical, military, exploitive, and litigious; discourse of logical argumentation

 Budha-Thula articulates a narrative of * commercial law, contracts, negotiation; mentality of bargaining toward a balanced agreement, a merchant of justice

 Budha in Vrizchika articulates a narrative of * commercial explorations, mining, diving, discovery, hidden assets, confidential information, secrecy, disasters, sudden and unexpected changes; mentality of sudden transformation of the identity

 Budha-Dhanuzya articulates a narrative of * commerce in global humanism and international education, teaching-preaching on mercantile subjects, a merchant of religion; mentality of philosophical indoctrination

 Budha-Makara articulates a narrative of * commercial policies, corporate and institutional business; mentality of lawful hierarchy; discourse of social class, rank, and hierarchical position

 Budha-Kumbha articulates a narrative of * commercial economics and theoretical science, associative and distributive business systems; mentality of lawfully interlinked mercantile systems; discourse of social participation

 Budha-Meena * nichha articulates a narrative of * commercial endeavors in psychic perception, of dreams and fantasy; mentality of imagination; discourse of spiritual guidance in mercantile affairs, business dealing with distant lands.